oddbird/greenmud/greenmud.md

 ------

 <!-- chapter
-chapter       : 'Of Blood.'
+chapter       : 'Of Blood'
-description   : 'Chapter 17: Of Blood.'
+description   : 'Chapter 17: Of Blood'
 -->

 <!-- meta